AIBabyTeaching/DL-Classroom-Week-3/README.md

 # DL - Classroom Week 3
-Deep learning class to practice Keras and TF on a datasets.
+Deep learning class to practice Keras and TF on datasets.